AgentKD6-37/Summer-Vacation/README.md

 ## How to
 #### Interaction
 * talk
-  * interacting with NPCs and friends
+  * interact with NPCs and friends
 * get
-  * gathering items
+  * pick-up items items
 * drop
-  * removing items
+  * remove items
 * combine
-  * combining items to make a new item
+  * combine items to make a new items

 ####Navigation
 * go north